cassidoo/ErmergershScript/README.md

 ### General Language Specs

+Before we start, you should know...
 * We'll use single quotes for strings.
 * Indentation is with 4 spaces.

+So here's the dealio with... words...
 * `strerct` : `"use strict"`
 * `cermernt ~comment~` : `// ~comment~`
 * `lerngcermernt ~comment~ sterpcermernt` : `/* ~comment~ */`